mechahuman/Full-Stack---Bubble-Game/docs/index.md

 ## Project Overview

-The **Bubble Pop Game** is a dynamic and engaging web-based game designed to entertain players with simple yet addictive gameplay.
+This [project](https://github.com/mechahuman/Full-Stack---Bubble-Game) is a dynamic and engaging web-based game designed to entertain players with simple yet addictive gameplay.
 The objective is straightforward: players pop colorful bubbles to accumulate points within a 60-second time frame.
 Built with a modern tech stack and a clean interface, the game ensures a responsive, enjoyable experience across devices.

 ---